How to Get Natural Results with Botox Video Highlights

 Bunny Lines – Other areas treated with wrinkle reducers at Rejuvent are the bunny lines which are created via a nasal muscle contraction.
 Wrinkle reducers are injected and soften the contraction.

-The Jaw – The Masseter Muscle which is a muscle we use when we chew.
+The Jaw – The Masseter Muscle is a muscle we use when we chew.
 Some patients have this muscle very pronounced and distort the shape of the face.
 On a woman, it looks masculine and squares of the shape of the face.
-People with very pronounce Masseters often will have symptoms from grinding their teeth they’ll often have a mouth guard.
-Neuromodulators in the Masseter reduces the size but it does not affect the ability to chew.
+People with very pronounced Masseters often will have symptoms from grinding their teeth they’ll often have a mouthguard.
+Neuromodulators in the Masseter reduce the size but it does not affect the ability to chew.

 The Differences Between Botox, Dysport, and Xeomin